Wondering how to get rid of root rot? If your plants are wilting and you just can’t figure out why, this condition may be to blame.

 Learning how to identify root rot can often make the difference between plants that make it and thrive - and those that are killed.

-These tips on how to prevent and get rid of root rot should help you on your quest to becoming a better gardener!
+These tips on how to prevent and get rid of root rot should help you on your quest to become a better gardener!
+If you want to stay prepared for other bugs or illnesses, our article covering the top garden pesticides & fungicides is a must-read!